K

 Where to Find Kagus

 The kagu is found in only one place on Earth.
 It is endemic to Grande Terre, the main island of New Caledonia in the Pacific Ocean.
-At just over 6300 square miles, this island is roughly the same size as the Oklahoma City metropolitan area.
+At just over 6,300 square miles, this island is roughly the same size as the Oklahoma City metropolitan area.
 However, kagus occupy only a small portion of the island, and their range is highly fragmented.
 The birds do not migrate, and no evidence of their existence has been found anywhere else, although a similar extinct species, Rhynochetos orarius, was found on nearby islands.

-Kagus live in the rain forests or in the lowland forests and shrublands where it is drier.
+Kagus live in the rainforests or in the lowland forests and shrublands where it is drier.
 They spend most of their time near rocks and roots, where they can forage easily for food among the leaf litter on the forest floor.
 They tend to seek shelter and often hide their young under tree roots or nestled in indentations in dirt banks.

-Kagu Nests
+Nests

 This bird does not go to much trouble making its nests.
 A kagu nest may look like nothing more than a random pile of leaves on the ground.
 In a terrestrial habitat where leaves are so abundant, this is certainly a convenient method of building a nest.

-Scientific Name
+Classification and Scientific Name

 The kagu’s scientific name is Rhynochetos jubatus.
 Jubatus derives from a Latin word meaning crested.
 Rhynochetos is a word of Greek origin, combining the prefix rhyn-, which refers to nose, with the suffix -ochetos, which means channel or duct.
-This name refers to the bird’s nostrils which are covered with flaps called nasal corns, that no other bird in the world has.
+This name refers to the bird’s nostrils, which are covered with flaps called nasal corns that no other bird in the world has.

 The taxonomy of the kagu has been a matter of contention for many years.
 It was a part of the loosely connected Gruiformes order, which consists of crane-like birds grouped by physical similarities, for a long time.
-However, ornithologists contested the inclusion of a number of birds in that order almost since the time it was first named.
+However, ornithologists contested the inclusion of several birds in that order almost since the time it was first named.
 The kagu, along with one other bird, the sunbittern, were moved to their own order, Eurypygiformes, in the 1980s.
 Within that order, the kagu is the only living species in its family, Rhynochetidae.

-Kagu Appearance
+Appearance

-Kagus do not look like one would expect a bird that lives on the forest floor to appear.
+Kagus do not look like how one would expect a bird that lives on the forest floor to appear.
 They are the lightest gray with just a hint of blue.
-Kagus have a tall crest of feathers, reminiscent of a cockatoo, that they can raise when threatened, during mating displays or other times at will.
+Kagus have a tall crest of feathers, reminiscent of a cockatoo, that they can raise when threatened, during mating displays, or other times at will.
 They also have dark and light stripes running across their wings, perpendicular to their bodies.
-The kagu’s feathers have a slightly fluffy appearance, and the birds have special feathers called powder downs, which produce powder that helps to keep the bird dry.
+The kagu’s feathers have a slightly fluffy appearance, and the birds have special feathers called powder downs, which produce powder that helps to keep the birds dry.

 Their bright red-orange legs stand out in sharp contrast to their plumage.
 The kagu’s red eyes are striking in appearance and reportedly help them see better in the dim light of the forest.
 Kagus have long, pointed bills that are also red-orange, with corns that cover the nostrils and help prevent dirt and debris from getting inside.